StefaniaDinica/DisasterMessagesClassification/README.md

 Fix: Drop them

 ## Tests
-Several tests have been done in order to train the best model.
+Several tests with different classification algorithms have been done in order to train the best model.
 The results of the tests can be found in /tests folder.
 #### 1. testRandomSearch1

 GridSearch; RandomForestClassifier; TfidfVectorizer; no custom transformers; no parameters